Where are you?

 Why are we doing it?

-After two years of REINCANTAMENTO, it’s time to make an order.
-REINCANTAMENTO started as a series of articles and eventually explored media like podcasts, video-essay, live streaming, generative models, etc. The visual component became more and more prominent with time.
-The web design and this page's visual aspect - the fixation on certain icons, the use of colors, etc. - are crucial in our meditation.
-For this reason, we created a small visual grammar to help navigate and categorize REINCANTAMENTO heterogenous research tracks.
-We divided our work into six different categories.
-This system of colors will characterize every new node of our constellation.
-This system will characterize every new node of our constellation:
+REINCANTAMENTO began as a series of articles and gradually explored various media such as podcasts, video essays, live streaming, generative models, and more.
+The visual component has become increasingly prominent over time.
+The web design and the visual aspect of this page, including the emphasis on specific icons and the use of colors, are crucial to our meditation.
+For this reason, we have created a small visual grammar to aid in navigating and categorizing REINCANTAMENTO's diverse research tracks.
+We have divided our work into six different categories.
+This color system will characterize every new node in our constellation.

 1. Digital Gardens: personal spaces on the Web, renewed user experience, design for the commons, and networks of solidarity.